SpikeHD/TwitchPlaysAnything/README.md

 # Usage
 To start up the program, just run "start.bat".
 If you make any configuration changes, you have to restart the program.

+## Warning!
+There is no "kill switch"!
+Due to technical limitations, this program does not watch for keyboard input, which makes it pretty hard to implement a kill bind or something.
+I'm sure you can set AHK or something similar to kill it if you are worried.
+You shouldn't be worried as long as you don't give the twitch chat unnecessary power (alt-tab, alt-f4, etc.).
+The most that could happen is you may have to fight the mouse a little bit if you have it set to be used and the chat is trying to move it.

 # Configuration
 All of the base configuration is located in "config.json".
 In the `configs` folder you will find some basic key configuration files you can use (or edit using the reference below) by changing the `use_config` field to the name of the config file.